zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 ## Task 2: Create the WebVM

 In this task, you provision a virtual machine (VM) in Azure.
-The VM is used to host Parts Unlimiteds website and simulate the on-premises environment.
+The VM is used to host Parts Unlimited's website and simulate the on-premises environment.
 The VM will be repurposed as a development machine once the website is migrated to Azure.

 1. In the [Azure portal](https://portal.azure.com/), go to your hands-on-lab-SUFFIX resource group and select **+Add (1)** from the menu.